Forget Topgolf and glow golf.

 David L. Baker Memorial Golf Center

 Comment: A new 3,000-square-foot Baker's Park Place Banquet Center has been built to accompany the par-62 course of 3,847 yards (1985) and 32-stall range in Fountain Valley.
-The majority of the reviews on Golf Advisor are four stars thanks to six lakes and large trees framing the fairways.
+The majority of our reviews are four stars thanks to six lakes and large trees framing the fairways.

 GolfPass reviewer JimKinHB: "Baker attracts a lot of beginners and casual golfers.
 It can play slow and the conditions are far from pristine.
 There were ball marks all over the greens.
 (Though maybe the twosome we saw driving a cart across the green were trying to smooth some out).
 The fairways were baked out in some spots, and very wet in others.
 If you are just starting out, or teaching a son or daughter to play, this is not bad.
 Just don't expect too much."